Posts

 Image

-In the Gospel of Mark , Jesus first appears when he is baptized by John the Baptist.
-He is identified with his hometown of Nazareth, a village of no consequence, though its very insignificance plays an important role in the story.
-He is the “ Servant of the LORD ” anointed by the Spirit who does not conform to popular expectations - BOTH THEN AND NOW .
+The Spirit of God and the voice from heaven confirmed the calling and identity of Jesus, Son, Messiah, and the Servant of the LORD .
+Jesus first appears in the Gospel of Mark when John baptizes him in the Jordan River.
+The account identifies him with his hometown, Nazareth, a village of no consequence, though its insignificance plays a role in the story.
+He is the “ Servant of the LORD ” anointed by the Spirit, but he does not conform to popular expectations about the Messiah.

 In Spirit and Fire